jrief/django-admin-sortable2/docs/source/index.rst

 It is a generic drag-and-drop ordering module for sorting objects in the list view of the Django admin interface.
-This plugin offers simple mixin classes which enrich the functionality of *any* existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabluarInline``.
+This plugin offers simple mixin classes which enrich the functionality of *any* existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabularInline``.
 It thus makes it very easy to integrate with existing models and their model admin interfaces.

 .. _django-admin-sortable: https://github.com/iambrandontaylor/django-admin-sortable